Generating photons from vacuum with counter rotating wave interaction: Model and method

-Thus it is interesting to ask whether can we increase the average photon number by a bang-bang control of the CRW interaction, i.e. switching on/off the CRW interaction in proper time periods.
-We can answer this question by examining the details of the dynamics shown in Fig.~\ref{fig:nozero}.
-If the evolution time $T \leq t_{0}$, it is reasonable to conjecture that it is helpful to increase the photon number by switching on the CRW interaction during the whole time period.
-When the evolution time $T>t_{0}$, for example, $\omega_{c}t=3$, then we will get more photons at time $3/\omega_{c}$ by choosing switching off the CRW interaction when $0\le t\le t_{0}$ and choosing switching off the interaction when $t_{0}\le t\le 3/\omega_{c}$.
-This intuitively explains why we can get more photons by switching off the CRW interaction in proper time periods although no more photons are generated in these periods.
-Thus our main task is to design numerical algorithms to find out these proper time periods to increase the photon number in a given condition.
+This raises the question of whether the average photon number can be enhanced by bang-bang control of the CRW interaction—i.e., by switching the CRW interaction on and off at appropriate times.
+Insights can be gained from the dynamics shown in Fig.~\ref{fig:nozero}.
+If the total evolution time $T \leq t_{0}$, it is reasonable to keep the CRW interaction on throughout.
+For $T>t_{0}$, for instance at $\omega_{c}t=3$, a higher photon number at time $3/\omega_{c}$ can be achieved by switching off the CRW interaction during the interval $0\le t\le t_{0}$ and then switching it on for the remaining time.
+This intuitive observation suggests that properly timed intervals without the CRW interaction can lead to a net increase in the photon number, even though no photons are generated during those periods.
+Our main task, therefore, is to develop numerical algorithms to identify these optimal switching schedules.

-In our algorithms, we set a fixed small time duration as $\delta t$, and denote the choice of switching on (off) of the CRW interaction as $1$ ($0$) for each small time duration.
-Then a control sequence in a given time period $T$ is denoted as a series of binary numbers, where the numbers of $1$s and $0$s are represented by $n_{g}$ and $n_{0}$ respectively, and they satisfies $n_{g}+n_{0}=\frac{T}{\delta t}$.
-Because the control sequence space contains $2^{T/\delta t}$ possible sequences, it is very difficult for us to exhaustively search the optimal sequence for a large $T$ and a small $\delta t$.
+In our algorithms, we divide the total evolution time $T$ into small intervals of fixed duration $\delta t$.
+For each interval, we denote the choice of switching the CRW interaction on by $1$ and off by $0$.
+A control sequence is then represented by a binary string of length $T/\delta t$, where $n_{g}$ and $n_{0}$ denote the numbers of $1$s and $0$s, respectively, satisfying $n_{g}+n_{0}=\frac{T}{\delta t}$.
+Since the total number of possible sequences is $2^{T/\delta t}$, exhaustive search becomes infeasible for large $T$ and the small $\delta t$.

-A possible way to overcome the difficulty is to use the greedy algorithm, in which we take $0$ or $1$ at each time period depending on which one makes us to get more photons at the end of the time period.
-We will show that the above greedy method is an effective way to increase the average photon number.
+A potential approach is the greedy algorithm, where at each time step we choose $0$ or $1$ based on which yields a larger photon number at the end of that step.
+As we will show, this greedy strategy can effectively increase the average photon number.